SanTechIT/CS180PRJ4/README.md

 - non-major: teacher can't logout from ViewIndividualStudent menu, only go "back" (effect of loop design)
 - MAJOR: in ViewIndividualStudent, each of the student's posts shows up twice
 - MAJOR: Deleting a post from the ViewIndividualStudent menu causes the program to crash, don't know why (example below)
+- MAJOR: can't upvote/downvote/novote posts that are replies to other posts

 TO SELF (Richard)
 - Post redesign, print grade if same user or teacher, allows for indentation